swim/mithril-modal/README.md

 # mithril-modal
 Another Mithril JS modal window component; written in ES6 and compiled with Babel.
 This component has no dependencies outside of Mithril and aims to make no assumptions about CSS or transitions.
+When minified this component is around 1kb =D.

 ### Usage
 Include, require or import the Modal class.